 People will often try to explain in modern medical terms what "A spirit seizes him... [and] throws him into convulsions" might be.
-It might be schizophrenia, or it might be epilepsy or it might be something else... modern medicine isn't too keen on the idea of possession by spirits.
+It might be schizophrenia, or it might be epilepsy, or it might be something else... modern medicine isn't too keen on the idea of possession by spirits.

-But I don't think it matters what it might be, whether it be mental or physical or even supernatural.
-I think Luke, who was a physician himself (Colossians 4:14), would have investigated as far as he could.
-I don't think it matters, because to those who were there it was a spirit that seized the boy, that made the boy scream and convulse and foam at the mouth.
+In the context of the narrative, I don't think it matters whether the cause of the boy's convulsions was mental or physical or even supernatural, because to those who were there it was a spirit that seized the boy, that made the boy scream and convulse and foam at the mouth.
 They could see this boy being slowly destroyed by whatever this was.